 What it looks like in practice

-A hiring manager at a mid-size SaaS company shared an example with us.
+A hiring manager at a mid-size SaaS company shared an example.
 A candidate for a product manager role was asked, "What do you think our biggest challenge is right now?"
 The candidate said, "Growing your user base."
 The company had publicly announced the previous quarter that they were pivoting from growth to retention and profitability.
-That answer -- which took five seconds to deliver -- signaled that the candidate had done zero preparation.
+That answer signaled zero preparation.
 The interview continued for another 40 minutes, but the decision was already made.

-Contrast that with a candidate for the same role who said, "Based on your last earnings call, it sounds like you are shifting focus from new user acquisition to retention and ARPU.
-I imagine the product team is rethinking the onboarding experience and activation metrics.
-Is that accurate?"
+Contrast that with a candidate who said, "Based on your last earnings call, it sounds like you are shifting focus from new user acquisition to retention and ARPU.
+I imagine the product team is rethinking the onboarding experience and activation metrics."
 That candidate received an offer.

 How to fix it